 We have tried the mediation app Smiling Minds with some success–one of my sons does not always join in.
 As we continue to make it more of a practice, hopefully everyone can benefit.

-These ideas for getting kids with adhd to sleep are loosely listed in order of their helpfulness in getting my kids to bed.
 We have instituted these over a few years as my kids have gotten older and seemingly a bit harder to get to bed.
 If all of this seems a bit overwhelming pick one or two to try.
 Helping my kids get enough sleep is one of the best things I can do for their overall health and the well being of our family.

 I’d love to hear any ideas that help you get your kids to bed.
 We can all use some more tools in our toolbox!